-*- coding: utf-8 -*-

 from ska_low_cbf_fpga.hardware_info import FpgaHardwareInfo

-[docs]class FpgaUserInterface: """ A common interface used by :py:class:`FpgaPeripheral` and :py:class:`FpgaPersonality` for exposing attributes and methods to the control system. """ _user_attributes = set() """ Attributes to be exposed to the control system.
-Defaults to properties (if configured), or FPGA registers.
-Set to None if you really want no attributes exposed. """ _not_user_attributes = set() """Attribute names to exclude from auto-discovery for the control system.""" _admin_attributes = {"user_attributes", "user_methods"} """Names of attributes that should never be listed in user_attributes""" _user_methods = set() """Methods to be exposed to the control system.""" _not_user_methods = set() """Method names to exclude from auto-discovery for the control system."""
+[docs] class FpgaUserInterface: """ A common interface used by :py:class:`FpgaPeripheral` and :py:class:`FpgaPersonality` for exposing attributes and methods to the control system. """ _user_attributes = set() """ Attributes to be exposed to the control system.
+Defaults to properties (if configured), or FPGA registers if no properties defined.
+Set to ``None`` if you really want no attributes exposed. """ _not_user_attributes = set() """Attribute names to exclude from auto-discovery for the control system.""" _admin_attributes = {"user_attributes", "user_methods"} """Names of attributes that should never be listed in user_attributes""" _user_methods = set() """ Methods to be exposed to the control system.
+Set to ``None`` if you want no methods exposed. """ _not_user_methods = set() """Method names to exclude from auto-discovery for the control system."""

-@property def user_attributes(self) -> typing.Set[str]: """ Attributes to be exposed to the control system. """ return self._user_attributes @property def user_methods(self) -> typing.Set[str]: """Methods to be exposed to the control system.""" return self._user_methods def _discover_attributes(self): """Collect object's user attributes - unless it's None""" if self._user_attributes is None: self._user_attributes = set() if not self._expose_all: return assert type(self._user_attributes) == set # if user attributes is empty, or the user requested it, # expose all properties if self._discover_properties: properties = { attr for attr in dir(self) if isinstance(getattr(self.__class__, attr, None), property) and not attr.startswith("_") and attr not in self._admin_attributes } self._user_attributes |= set(properties) # if user attributes is still empty, or the user requested it, # add all registers as read-only if isinstance(self, FpgaPeripheral) and self._discover_registers: self._user_attributes |= set(self._fields.keys()) if not self._expose_all: # remove anything that we've been told to explicitly exclude self._user_attributes -= self._not_user_attributes # remove any special configuration flags for magic_value in MAGIC_USER_ATTRIBUTES: if magic_value in self._user_attributes: self._user_attributes.remove(magic_value) @property def _discover_properties(self) -> bool: """Return True if properties should be exposed, False otherwise""" return ( self._expose_all or len(self._user_attributes) == 0 or DISCOVER_PROPERTIES in self._user_attributes or DISCOVER_ALL in self._user_attributes ) @property def _discover_registers(self) -> bool: """return True in case user attributes is still empty or the user requested registers""" return ( self._expose_all or not self._user_attributes or DISCOVER_REGISTERS in self._user_attributes or DISCOVER_ALL in self._user_attributes ) def _discover_methods(self): """Collect our (public) method names.
-Exclude method names listed in _not_user_methods.""" if self._user_methods is None: self._user_methods = set() if not self._expose_all: return # discover methods if not already explicitly configured, # or if we're exposing everything for debugging if not self._user_methods or self._expose_all: self._user_methods = { name for name in dir(self) # we can't use inspect.getmethods here if isinstance( getattr(self.__class__, name, None), typing.Callable ) and not name.startswith("_") } if not self._expose_all: # filter out configured exclusions self._user_methods = { name for name in self._user_methods if name not in self._not_user_methods }
+@property def user_attributes(self) -> typing.Set[str]: """ Attributes to be exposed to the control system. """ return self._user_attributes @property def user_methods(self) -> typing.Set[str]: """Methods to be exposed to the control system.""" return self._user_methods def _discover_attributes(self): """Collect object's user attributes - unless it's None""" if self._user_attributes is None: self._user_attributes = set() if not self._expose_all: return if not isinstance(self._user_attributes, set): raise TypeError("_user_attributes must be a set") # if user attributes is empty, or the user requested it, # expose all properties if self._discover_properties: properties = { attr for attr in dir(self) if isinstance(getattr(self.__class__, attr, None), property) and not attr.startswith("_") and attr not in self._admin_attributes } self._user_attributes |= set(properties) # if user attributes is still empty, or the user requested it, # add all registers as read-only if isinstance(self, FpgaPeripheral) and self._discover_registers: self._user_attributes |= set(self._fields.keys()) if not self._expose_all: # remove anything that we've been told to explicitly exclude self._user_attributes -= self._not_user_attributes # remove any special configuration flags for magic_value in MAGIC_USER_ATTRIBUTES: if magic_value in self._user_attributes: self._user_attributes.remove(magic_value) @property def _discover_properties(self) -> bool: """Return True if properties should be exposed, False otherwise""" return ( self._expose_all or len(self._user_attributes) == 0 or DISCOVER_PROPERTIES in self._user_attributes or DISCOVER_ALL in self._user_attributes ) @property def _discover_registers(self) -> bool: """return True in case user attributes is still empty or the user requested registers""" return ( self._expose_all or not self._user_attributes or DISCOVER_REGISTERS in self._user_attributes or DISCOVER_ALL in self._user_attributes ) def _discover_methods(self): """Collect our (public) method names.
+Exclude method names listed in _not_user_methods.""" if self._user_methods is None: self._user_methods = set() if not self._expose_all: return # discover methods if not already explicitly configured, # or if we're exposing everything for debugging if not self._user_methods or self._expose_all: self._user_methods = { name for name in dir(self) # we can't use inspect.getmethods here if isinstance(getattr(self.__class__, name, None), typing.Callable) and not name.startswith("_") } if not self._expose_all: # filter out configured exclusions self._user_methods = { name for name in self._user_methods if name not in self._not_user_methods }

 DISCOVER_REGISTERS = "__discover_registers__" DISCOVER_PROPERTIES = "__discover_properties__" DISCOVER_ALL = "__discover_all__" MAGIC_USER_ATTRIBUTES = [DISCOVER_ALL, DISCOVER_PROPERTIES, DISCOVER_REGISTERS] # "forward declaration" of sorts - there's circular reference between # FpgaPeripheral and FpgaPersonality # (the Peripheral stores a reference to the Personality for convenience) FpgaPersonality = typing.NewType("FpgaPersonality", FpgaUserInterface)

-[docs]class FpgaPeripheral(FpgaUserInterface): _field_config = {} """ Configuration values for fields read from FPGA. e.g. to indicate to the control system that a field should be treated as an error condition: .. code-block:: python _field_config = {"example": IclFpgaField(user_error=True)} """
+[docs] class FpgaPeripheral(FpgaUserInterface): _field_config = {} """ Configuration values for fields read from FPGA. e.g. to indicate to the control system that a field should be treated as an error condition: .. code-block:: python _field_config = {"example": IclFpgaField(user_error=True)} """

 [docs] def __init__( self, driver: ArgsFpgaDriver, map_field_info: typing.Dict[str, ArgsFieldInfo], fpga_personality: FpgaPersonality = None, ): """ Base class that provides functions common to all FPGA Peripherals.
 Creates an instance of :py:class:`IclFpgaField` for each field defined in the map.
 Populates :py:attr:`_user_attributes` if not set by derived class. :param driver: ArgsFpgaDriver instance, used to access FPGA :param map_field_info: Most likely a portion of an ArgsMap. :param fpga_personality: personality applicable to this peripheral """ super().__init__() self._fields = {} # configure fields 1st - they may be used in exposed attributes for name, info in map_field_info.items(): # start with info from map field_params = dataclasses.asdict(info) if name in self._field_config: # allow user config to replace info from map # don't try to read the value property (if present) as it will crash # filter out any 'None' values, so they don't overwrite defaults user_config = { field_.name: getattr(self._field_config[name], field_.name) for field_ in dataclasses.fields(self._field_config[name]) if field_.name != "value" and getattr(self._field_config[name], field_.name) is not None } field_params.update(user_config) # link to driver field_params["driver"] = driver # create field object self._fields[name] = IclFpgaField(**field_params) # use FpgaPersonality's logger - if available; we also *may* need # access to personality itself, so store a reference self._logger = ( fpga_personality._logger.getChild(self.__class__.__name__) if fpga_personality else logging.getLogger(self.__class__.__name__) ) self._personality = fpga_personality # discover things to expose via the control system self._discover_attributes() self._discover_methods() self._init_complete = True